 Faculty Structured Outreach Support Fellowship Program (S.O.S.)

 To promote educational outreach at U-M, the Faculty S.O.S.
-Fellowship provides financial support to U-M faculty interested in advancing their educational outreach activities within the state of Michigan.
+Fellowship provides financial and consulting support to U-M faculty interested in advancing their educational outreach activities within the state of Michigan.

 The purpose of the Fellowship is to provide resources that support faculty-led efforts with K-12 students or educators, work with faculty to share their initiatives on campus, and inspire them and others to make educational outreach a core component of their role as U-M faculty.

-Through the Faculty S.O.S Fellows Program faculty may receive up to $10,000 to support their educational outreach efforts.
+Through the Faculty S.O.S Fellows Program faculty (and teams of faculty) may receive up to $10,000 to support their educational outreach efforts.
 The Faculty S.O.S. funds may be used for programming, graduate student support, or materials/supplies that advance educational outreach activities for underserved communities or schools.

-All faculty at the University of Michigan-Ann Arbor are eligible to apply.
+All faculty at the University of Michigan-Ann Arbor are eligible to apply including Tenured and Tenured-track faculty, Lecturers, Research Faculty, Curatorial Faculty and Clinical Faculty.
 Please see our current and past Faculty SOS Fellows and project descriptions below.

 2019 FACULTY SOS FELLOWS